 MaxGrip helped develop and implement the global maintenance excellence program ‘Maintenance to Effectiveness and Efficiency’ (MEE) – a new global maintenance blueprint system, at the world’s leading independent tank storage provider for the oil and chemical industries.

 Headquartered in the Netherlands, the company operates terminals with a combined storage capacity of 33.5 million m3.
-Another 5.5 million m3 is being developed and will be added by 2019.
 The mission is to ensure safe, reliable and efficient storage and handling of bulk liquid products on the most important shipping routes around the world.

 “MaxGrip has a strong reputation in the oil & gas and chemical industries.
 We have a leading edge when it comes to integrated solutions”, says MaxGrip expert.
 “We combine software and services to deliver results and implement them in the daily maintenance practice.
 We already had in-depth knowledge of the maintenance organization, and experience with the global implementation of Infor EAM”.